AlexH-HankIT/phpietadmin-gui/README.md

     - [x] Improved ajax menu with error handling
     - [ ] Release "compressed" javascript files
     - [x] Use custom data attributes to store data in dom
-    - [ ] Configure target: Show if target has open sessions
+    - [x] Configure target: Show if target has open sessions
+    - [ ] Add bar to snapshot delete gui
+    - [ ] Select all checkbox in snapshot delete gui

 * Backend
     - [x] Create a target model with all functions which are necessary to add/delete/change a target